gs-gs/staruml-model-interchange/README.md

 ## About this extension

-* Title : OpenAPI3.0 Generator
+* Title : staruml model interchange
 * description : Implementation of UML to model interchange in accordance with https://edi3.org/specs/edi3-model-interchange/master/.
 * License : GPL3
 * Author :